codecop/BankOCR-Refactoring-Kata/Readme.md

 Refactoring kata dealing with Primitive Obsession.

-The code is an implementation of the [Bank OCR](https://codingdojo.org/kata/BankOCR/) as shown by Angela Harms in her talk [Witness TDD with Real, Live Refactoring Maniacs](https://vimeo.com/111289425) at Oredev conference 2014.
+The code is an implementation of the [Bank OCR](https://codingdojo.org/kata/BankOCR/) as shown by Angela Harms and Jason Felice in their talk [Witness TDD with Real, Live Refactoring Maniacs](https://vimeo.com/111289425) at Oredev conference 2014.
 This repository started as a clone of the [original code](https://github.com/maitria/ocr-kata).